 - 1. The activities of the participant will be adapted in accordance with the modified working - 2.
 In pursuance of article 6.10 of the CAO the participant is granted extraordinary leave with partial preservation of remuneration. - 3.
 The extraordinary leave for the employee working a full working week amounts to at least 20% and at most 40% of the scope of the employment, in all instances with rounding (upwards at 0.5) in whole hours.
 The leave applies proportionately to employees with a part-time employment.
-The percentage of extraordinary leave cannot exceed 40%. - 4.
-For employees who participate in the scheme for 20% of the employment it is possible, at the request of the employee and with consent of the employer, to increase the percentage of participation to 40%. - The participant receives 50% of the remuneration on the granted extraordinary leave.
-5. - The pension accrual and the distribution of premium payments by employer and employee do not change as a result of participation in the scheme. - 7.
+The percentage of extraordinary leave cannot exceed 40%.
+This means, for example, a 90% continued payment for a 80% working week or an 80% continued payment for a 60% working week. - 4.
+For employees who participate in the scheme for 20% of the employment it is possible, at the request of the employee and with consent of the employer, to increase the percentage of participation to 40%. - 5.
+The participant receives 50% of the remuneration on the granted extraordinary leave. - The pension accrual and the distribution of premium payments by employer and 6. employee do not change as a result of participation in the scheme: this remains 100%. - 7.
 During the participation in the scheme holiday leave will be accrued pro rata to the remaining working hours.

-11 Surplus is understood to mean an entitlement to leave of more than 80 hours plus the proportional part of the leave for the remainder of the current year, calculated from the desired moment of participation in the scheme.
+10 Surplus is understood to mean an entitlement to leave of more than 80 hours plus the proportional part of the leave for the remainder of the current year, calculated from the desired moment of participation in the scheme.